-Greater Amberjack will reportedly open May 1, 2018 and close sometime in late May.
+Greater Amberjack will reportedly open May 1, 2018 and close sometime in the latter part of May.
 Then the season will close during June and July (normal closure) and reopen August 1 with a whole new annual allocation of fish.
 The season should remain open during the months of August, September and October 2018.
 The season will close at the end of October and will remain closed until the following May.
 If recreational anglers did not use up their annual allocation during the previous August, September and October season, the remaining amount of the quota will be available to catch in May 2019.
 Changing the season allocations to August is a huge step for NOAA Fisheries who has historically managed species from January to December each year.
 This is a good thing for northern gulf anglers.
 The minimum size is 34″ and the bag limit is 1 fish per person.
 These fish can be caught on 10-12 hour trips or longer.

 Gray Triggerfish is scheduled to open on March 1, 2018 and remain open through the end of April.
 The season will close June and July with an annual closure.
 If there is any allocation left over, there may be a small fall season.
 But, since the quota is so small anyway, don’t count on a fall season.
 The bag limit is 1 fish per person and there is a size limit of 15″ fork length.
 These fish can be caught on 5 hour trips or longer.